danimtb/docs-1/integrations/premake.rst

         return 0;
     }

-As this project has relies on the Poco Libraries we are going to create a *conanfile.txt* with our requirement and declare there the
-Premake generator too:
+As this project relies on the Poco Libraries we are going to create a *conanfile.txt* with our requirement and declare there the Premake generator too:

 .. code-block:: text
    :caption: conanfile.txt